 - Free Trial: Free forever

 Wave has average customer service reviews online, but most negative reviews have nothing to do with their accounting software.
 The fact that an entirely free product offers a customer support team at all is pretty amazing, even if they have an average overall satisfaction rating.
-Their software is well-liked and it’s free.
+Its software is well-liked and free.

 Best for Bookkeepers : FreshBooks

 FreshBooks is our best accounting software for bookkeepers because that is the audience their software is designed for, and they provide a number of great features self-employed business owners will use and appreciate.
 FreshBooks offers software that will help you track your time, invoice your clients, and keep track of all appropriate business expenses so that tax time becomes easier.